ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/ypath.md

 "//home/user/table"
 ```

 Internally, the {{product-name}} system prefers to work with the canonical form of paths.
-This form is larger, so the more convenient form with a prefix and a suffix is allowed in all paths accepted by the system for input:
+Canonical form is larger, so it is often more convenient to work with a form where both the prefix and the suffix are allowed.
+The more convenient form will still be accepted by the system as input.

 ```
 <append=true>//home/user/table[#10:#20]